BetaNYC/getDataButton/README.md

 A Web Button to Link Web Projects with their Source Data

 ##How to use
 When building a website, report, map, data visualization, or any other project, use this button to link to the underlying data.
 That's it!
 Tell your friends!
+Let's make this a thing!

 ![180x60](https://raw.githubusercontent.com/betanyc/getDataButton/master/png/180x60.png)